marcdotson/asc-training/README.md

-specifying the language used within the code block, the code block can be given an identifier, can have warnings suppressed, can run without producing output, etc. These options are specified using YAML syntax following the `#|` operator within the body of the code block.
+specifying the language used within the code block, the code block can be given an identifier, can have warnings suppressed, can run without producing output, etc. These options are specified using YAML syntax following the hashpipe operator `#|` within the body of the code block.
 Any code block option that should apply to the document in its entirety can simply be moved into the header.

 #### Tables and Figures